 How to Select & Care for Your New Fruit Tree

 Fruit trees are a beautiful addition to any garden or backyard.
 They support pollinators, provide nutrient-rich food, and add beauty to your outdoor space.
-Whatever your eating preference is, the way you select, plant, and grow all the various fruit tree types is essentially the same.
+Whatever your fruit preference is, the way you select, plant, and grow all the various fruit tree types is essentially the same.

 Best Time to Plant Fruit Trees

 With the East Bay’s mild climate, you can easily plant fruit trees throughout the fall and into the latest weeks of winter.
-This takes advantage of the tree’s normal dormancy period.
-If you plant your fruit tree in the ground during the colder months, its root systems have a chance to become well established before the warmer weather arrives.
-This makes your tree more resilient so it is not as easily stressed by seasonal storms, heat spells, or lack of moisture.
-You can plant fruit trees in spring, but you’ll need to pay a bit more attention to their watering requirements.
+This takes advantage of the tree’s normal dormancy period and gives the root systems a chance to become well established before the warmer weather arrives.

 Choosing the Right Fruit Tree